ignavinuales/facemask_deploy/README.md

 2. The unlabeled data were manually labelled using roboflow.
 3. After researching open-source object detection algorithms, I picked YOLOv7.
 You can access the published paper here: https://arxiv.org/abs/2207.02696
 4. I trained the YOLOv7 model on my custom data.
-5. Measure the model performance and collect new data to improve accuracy/recall.
+5. I measure the model performance and collect new data to improve accuracy/recall.
 Example: the model was not performing well on incorrectly worn masks.
 Therefore, I collected and labelled new data from that class and retrained the model.
-6. After obtaining a good-performing model, the deployment was done on Streamlit Cloud for user testing.
+6. After obtaining a well-performing model, the deployment was done on Streamlit Cloud for user testing.

-If you want access to the official YOLOv7 implementation, refer to https://github.com/WongKinYiu/yolov7